intergalacticmammoth/phiflow2blender/README.md

 ## Workflow
 1. Write a phiflow simulation and save the resulting frames as compressed numpy arrays (.npz).
 For example, see [plume.py](tutorial/plume.py)
 2. Process the frames in mantaflow and output them in OpenVDB format.
-You have to run mantaflow and the [manta2vdb.py](tutorial/manta2vdb.py) script, with the necessary arguments, i.e. the input data and the X, Y and Z resolution of the simulation.
+You have to run the [manta2vdb.py](tutorial/manta2vdb.py) script using mantaflow, with the necessary arguments, i.e. the input data and the X, Y and Z resolution of the simulation.
+This script assumes you have a scalar field named "smoke" and a vector field named "velocity".
+You can tweak this to your needs.

 `./path/to/manta path/to/manta2vdb.py -d path/to/scene/data -res X Y Z `